 Remember: Having defined goals to support your calendar will make it that bit better!

-Creating a clear picture of your present social media activities will help you find areas for improvement as well as new opportunities.
+By analysing your current social media activities, you can identify areas for improvement and new opportunities.
 An audit is essential for fine-tuning your content strategy and increasing your return on investment (ROI).
 Set aside some time to check over all of your social media assets.
 Then you will be approaching your new social strategy with the most up-to-date knowledge.
 That is the information that is specific to your audience, accounts, and brand.

 It requires a concentrated effort to find time to keep up with new developments amid the daily grind.
 Should your business be concerned about Instagram threads, for example?
 Is your target audience even using Tiktok?
 This is why you should take a moment to review the demographics of each social media platform’s users.
 Reviewing best practices for business marketing tactics is also a good idea.
-During your lunch break, take some professional development reading breaks, and you will be gleaming with fresh insights and ideas in no time.
+During your lunch break, take some professional development reading breaks, and you will be gleaming fresh insights and ideas in no time.

 You will want to map out the information and functionality this tool is going to provide to you as soon as you figure out what your content calendar will look like and where it is going to live, aka a permanently open Chrome tab.
 Perhaps you are beginning from scratch for, say, your side hustle, in which case a simple spreadsheet may suffice.
 However, if you are in charge of a seven-person team with a dozen separate consumer-facing brands, you will need something that can tell you who is doing what, when it is done, approved, and published – as well as how effective it was.
 We recommend that you begin with the basics:

 - Platform (e.g., feed post, IGTV, story, poll, live stream, ads, etc).